 As I said above, administrators can change any settings on the Mac.
 You will have noticed when you first accessed the Users & Groups preference pane that it was locked.
 Only administrators can access locked preference panes; to do so, click the padlock at the bottom of the window then enter your administrator’s password.

 Standard users are limited only in their ability to change certain settings and access system files.
 Otherwise, each standard user has full access to the files in their home folder — the one with the house icon and their username — and can change any settings in System Preferences that apply to their personal use of the Mac.

 To create a new standard user account, click the + icon below the list of users, and a sheet displays with Standard selected as the type of account.
-Enter the user's full name, then an account name — it's best that this is an abbreviated name — then enter a password and enter it again in the Verify field.
-If you wish to have a password hint, something to remind the user of their password in case they forget it, you can enter that as well.
+Enter the user’s full name, then an account name — it’s best that this is an abbreviated name, and it can’t contain spaces — then enter a password and enter it again in the Verify field.
+If you wish to have a password hint to remind the user of their password in case they forget it, you can enter that as well.
 Click Create User, and the Mac will create a new account, and a new home folder, for that user.
 They will be able to log in and access their files.

 Sharing Only Account

 A sharing only user account allows a user to access specific shared folders on your Mac.
 If you use your Mac for file sharing at home or at work, you may want to create accounts for users so they can access files on the computer but do nothing else.
 To do this, select Sharing Only from the New Account menu.
 Fill in the rest of the information as above, but to provide access to selected folders, you must then go to the Sharing preference pane in System Preferences.
 See this Apple support document for more information on file sharing.